Supporting higher education institutions across Africain the development and use of Open Educational Resources (OER) to enhance teaching and learning.

 Find out more

-OER Africa is a ground-breaking initiative established by the South African Institute for Distance Education (Saide).
-We play a leading role in supporting higher education institutions across Africa in the development and use of Open Educational Resources (OER) to enhance teaching and learning.
-Read more
+OER Africa is an initiative of Saide, established in 2008 with support from the William and Flora Hewlett Foundation, to collaborate with higher education institutions in Africa in the development and use of Open Educational Resources (OER), to enhance teaching and learning.